 How to Apply for Tier 1 Entrepreneur ILR?

-The settlement form is called ‘SET (O), which is used for applying indefinite leave to remain in the United Kingdom as a Main and Dependant Spouse/Child Tier 1 (Entrepreneur) Migrant.
+The settlement form is called ‘SET (O).
+This is used for applying indefinite leave to remain as a Main and Dependant Spouse/Child Tier 1 (Entrepreneur) Migrant.
 The normal specified fee is £2,389 per applicant for standard applications made by post or courier.

 Postal Address: Home Office, SET(O), Indefinite Leave to remain, PO Box 591, Durham, DH1 9FS.